jocke1995/StortSpelProjekt/StortSpelProjekt/Tutorials.md

 As can be seen in the code, this is mostly a copy paste operation where the main change is which class you make a new instance of.
 Notice that UpgradeRangeTest has to add an extra enum to a map.
 This is because it is of type **RANGE**.
-For these types of upgrades you will have to make add en enum at the top of **UpgradeHandler.h**.
+For these types of upgrades you will have to make add en enum at the top of **UpgradeManager.h**.
 The naming convention for this is to use the same name as the class.

 ```cpp